Thailand: A legal status for refugee children

 Your support for strong children!

-Another problem is the legal insecurity faced by stateless families.
+The problem also lies in the legal uncertainty faced by stateless families.
 Many don't know how to defend themselves against violations of their rights, and they lack trust in the state.
 This is precisely where many projects supported by Terre des Hommes come in: At the Development Center for Children and Community Network (DCCN), for example, children learn what children's and human rights mean to them.
 This provides security and strengthens their self-confidence.
-And they learn how to organize themselves: in networks such as the Salween Youth Network and the Mekong Youth Assembly, which have long been politically committed to improving the rights of stateless children.
+And they learn to organize themselves: In networks like the "Salween Youth Network" and the "Mekong Youth Assembly," which have long been politically active in advocating for improved rights for stateless children.